RCIA (Rite of Christian Initiation of Adults)

 Classes for the 2019-2020 year are now forming!

 If the Spirit is nudging you our way, then now is the time to say "yes" and start the registration process.
-You can do so by calling the church office (614.855.1400), who will point you to the person to help you get started.
+Just click 'Contact the RCIA Team Here', or call the church office at 614-855-1400

 The Rite of Christian Initiation of Adults (RCIA) is the spiritual process through which persons inquire into, and determine if, they are called to live out their Christian faith as a member of the Roman Catholic Community.